Blog

 • Digital breast tomosynthesis: also called a 3D mammogram scan, the screening uses X-rays to create three-dimensional images of the breast.

-How often should you get a mammogram scan?
+How often should you have a mammogram?

 What does a mammogram scan for?

-Some risk factors might mean your physician recommends you have mammogram scans more often.
-Your doctor may send you for a mammogram as young as 30 years old if you are a carrier of the BRCA1 or BRCA 2 gene or have had radiation to your chest since both factors increase your risk of developing breast cancer, but other risk factors can change how often you have a scan.
-Speak to your doctor if you believe you’re at increased risk of breast cancer.
+When it comes to screening, some risk factors might mean your physician recommends you have mammogram scans more often or that screening must also be performed with a breast MRI.
+Your doctor may send you for a mammogram as young as 30 years old if you are a carrier of the BRCA1 or BRCA 2 gene or have had radiation therapy to your chest since both factors increase your risk of developing breast cancer, but other risk factors can change how often you have a scan.

 • Age: the U.S. guidelines suggest getting biannual mammogram scans between 40 and 74 years of age.
 If you are under 40, your doctor may send you for a mammogram if you have breast cancer risk factors.